-Hands up who loves a good James Bond film?
+Hands up who loves a good James Bond film, and they would love FBI clearance status!?
 Yep – pretty much all of us.
 And I bet your kids are the same too.
-Which is why we have created some spy kids activities printables for all those spy kids and aspiring James Bonds out there!
+Which is why we have created some spy kids activities printables with a fingerprint card printable for all those spy kids and aspiring James Bonds out there!
+Perfect for any sheriff’s office, or police station 😂

-We have a fantastic secret agent ID card, and a fingerprint record card for you all to use to start those spy kids activities off with a bang!
+We have a fantastic secret agent ID printable card, and a fingerprint card printable too for you all to use to start those spy kids activities off with a bang!
+They are best made with white cardstock as usual.

 All you need to make the fingerprint spy kids activity work is: